 If you have questions about the lunch program, please contact: Ms. Dorsey.

-The Washington School for Girls participates in the District of Columbia National School Breakfast and Lunch Program, SBP and SSO, which follows USDA meal pattern requirements, rules and regulations.
-This year, all meals are free to all students under SSO.
+The Washington School for Girls participates in the District of Columbia National School Lunch and Snack Program, which follows USDA meal pattern requirements, rules and regulations.
+Free breakfast is also provided by WSG.
+This year (2022-23), meals are free under CEP provision and will operate under SSO if there is a COVID closure or 10+ day school breaks.
 The program enhances children’s learning abilities.
 Studies have shown that children whose nutritional needs are met have fewer attendance and discipline problems are more attentive in class.